antopat1/EcommerceWeb3dapp/README.md

    - Confirm the transaction in MetaMask
    - Once the transaction is complete, you'll be redirected to a success page

-5. **View Transaction History**:
-   - Your purchase history is stored in the application
-   - Transaction details include price, transaction hash, and timestamp

 ## 🧠 Technical Choices